BenjaminWFox/website-2020/content/draft/tech/how-to-think-in-nextjs.md

 Next.js is powerful, and a lot of fun to build with once you get a handle on how it works 🏗

 ⚠️ Expect that things will take longer, at least at first.
-If you're not learning at your own pace and have to make time estimtates, remember to pad those so that you have the time needed to do things correctly the 'Next' way, and not just revert to SPA patterns on top of Next.
+If you're not learning at your own pace and have to make time estimates, remember to pad those so that you have the time needed to do things correctly the 'Next' way, and not just revert to SPA patterns on top of Next.

 ⚠️ Inevitably there will be places where adding functionality is just more complex when rendering occurs in both a server and a browser context like [Redux](https://redux.js.org/recipes/server-rendering#redux-on-the-server) or [CSS-In-JS](https://cssinjs.org/server-side-rendering).